rolandougalde/slate/source/includes/_mariadb.md

 # All done!
 If you've completed all of the above steps, your MariaDB
 # installation should now be secure.

-# Thanks for using MariaDB!'
+# Thanks for using MariaDB!
+"
 ```